 On the page that appears, find the database instance that you want to manage and click the instance ID.
 The instance details page appears.

-In the left-side navigation pane, choose Request Analysis > Latency Insight.
+In the navigation pane on the left, choose Request Analysis > Latency Insight.

 On the Latency Insight page, view the latency statistics of the corresponding node within a specific time range.